NeoWorldMan/data-sourcing-challenge/README.md

 ## Methodology

 The notebook follows a structured process where it first connects to The New York Times API and The Movie Database (TMDb) API to retrieve movie data.
-The data is then processed and analyzed to identify patterns, trends, and insights, such as common genres, popular keywords, critic ratings, and movie reviews.
-Various Python libraries are used for handling data retrieval, processing, and visualization.
+The data is then cleaned up, merged and exported to a CSV file.
+Various Python libraries are used for handling data retrieval and processing.

 ## Step-by-Step Process